 Visitors can walk the several hundred acres of the ground and go on self-guided tours of the fort.
 Junior ranger programs provide fun, educational activities for children, and there are special events like battle reenactments and living history presentations on the daily lives of the soldiers who once defended the fort.

-Lake Meredith is near the Alibates Flint Quarries in the Texas panhandle.
-It is an oasis (as all lakes in Texas are) and home to migrating wildlife.
-Its water levels dropped in recent years, unveiling deep canyons where humans lived more than 13,000 years ago.
-But there’s still plenty of water for boating, fishing, and wetland birdwatching.
+The reservoir’s water levels dropped in recent years, unveiling deep canyons where humans lived more than 13,000 years ago — but there’s still plenty of water for boating, fishing, and wetland birdwatching.

 The Lyndon B. Johnson National Historical Park is divided into two segments.
 In Johnson City are President Lyndon B. Johnson’s boyhood home, a hospital-turned-visitor center, and a sprawling prairie.